JonasGruenwald/mp3/README.md

 ![Header image (an mp3 player)](header.png)

-MP3 is a small tool that offers a CLI similar to that of [pm2](https://github.com/Unitech/pm2), but instead of running a daemon to manage processes, it just creates systemd services files, and forwards commands to systemd and the systemd joural.
+MP3 is a small tool that offers a CLI similar to that of [pm2](https://github.com/Unitech/pm2), but instead of running a daemon to manage processes, it just creates systemd service files, and forwards commands to systemd and the systemd joural.

-It provides the ease of use offered by pm2 and the ubiquity and reliability of systemd without the need to run any extra node-specific software in the background

-The name is purely to create confusion.

-## Motivation

-I want to use systemd on ubuntu where it's already installed, but also want the convenience of being able to spin up a new service in a single command without having to mess with configurations.

-I also want a filtered overview of systemd services that I created myself, including a nice way to display their status and logs.
+It can be used to quickly start apps and keep them running forever, restarting them after reboot or failure.
+It also provides a nice interface to check the status of running apps, and see their logs.

 ## Installation

-mp3 is written in Go and can be distributed as a single binary executable.
+MP3 is written in Go and can be distributed as a single binary executable.

+1. Build using `go build` or download a prebuilt binary
-1. Move the executable to the desired directory
+2. Move the `mp3` executable to the desired directory
-2. Add this directory to the PATH environment variable
+3. Add this directory to the PATH environment variable
-3. Verify that you have execute permission on the file
+4. Verify that you have execute permission on the file

 ## Usage